gmaslowski/gmaslowski.github.com/_posts/2018-09-20-kubernetes-node-label-to-pod.markdown

                 vm/rack=rack-2
 {% endhighlight %}

 the environment variable was empty inside the container.
-That's due to the fact, that the resolution of env vars with DownwardAPI happend dirung pods scheduling and not execution.
-Doh.
+That's due to the fact, that the resolution of env vars with DownwardAPI happens during pods scheduling and not execution.
+Dohhh.
 So another brainer.
 But fortunately with little help of a teammate of mine I finally made it with the following approach

 ## Solution